pawelhoros/SRT-Cleaner/README.md

 ## Usage

 Right click your .srt file and select from context menu Send To, then SRT Cleaner.
 The file will be cleaned up and replaced in it's original location.
+You can select multiple files, all of them will be processed.